Advil Coated Tablets 200 mg Ibuprofen

 Ingredients

 In Each Tablet: Active Ingredients: *Ibuprofen (NSAID) (200 mg), Pain Reliever/Fever Reducer.
-Inactive Ingredients: Acetylated Monoglycerides, Colloidal Silicon Dioxide, Corn Starch, Croscarmellose Sodium, Methylparaben, Microcrystalline Cellulose, Pharmaceutical Glaze, Pharmaceutical Ink, Povidone, Pregelatinized Starch, Propylparaben, Sodium Benzoate, Sodium Lauryl Sulfate, Stearic Acid, Sucrose, Synthetic Iron Oxide, Titanium Oxide, White Wax. *Nonsteroidal Anti-Inflammatory Drug.
+Inactive Ingredients: Acetylated Monoglycerides, Colloidal Silicon Dioxide, Corn Starch, Croscarmellose Sodium, Methylparaben, Microcrystalline Cellulose, Pharmaceutical Glaze, Pharmaceutical Ink, Povidone, Pregelatinized Starch, Propylparaben, Sodium Benzoate, Sodium Lauryl Sulfate, Stearic Acid, Sucrose, Synthetic Iron Oxide, Titanium Dioxide, White Wax. *Nonsteroidal Anti-Inflammatory Drug..

 Warnings

 In Each Tablet: Warnings: Allergy alert: Ibuprofen may cause a severe allergic reaction, especially in people allergic to aspirin.
-Symptoms may include:: hives; facial swelling; asthma (wheezing); shock; skin reddening; rash; blisters; If an allergic reaction occurs, stop use and seek medical help right away.
-Stomach bleeding warning: This product contains an NSAID, which may cause severe stomach bleeding.
-The chance is higher if you: are age 60 or older; have had stomach ulcers or bleeding problems; take a blood-thinning (anticoagulant) or steroid drug; take other drugs containing prescription or nonprescription NSAIDs [aspirin, ibuprofen, naproxen, or others]; have 3 or more alcoholic drinks every day while using this product; take more or for a longer time than directed Do not use: if you have ever had an allergic reaction to any other pain reliever/fever reducer; right before or after heart surgery Ask a doctor before use if: stomach bleeding warning applies to you; you have problems or serious side effects from taking pain relievers or fever reducers; you have a history of stomach problems, such as heartburn; you have high blood pressure, heart disease, liver cirrhosis, kidney disease, asthma or had a stroke; you are taking a diuretic Ask a doctor or pharmacist before use if you are: under a doctor’s care for any serious condition; taking aspirin for heart attack or stroke, because ibuprofen may decrease this benefit of aspirin; taking any other drug When using this product: take with food or milk if stomach upset occurs Stop use and ask a doctor if: you experience any of the following signs of stomach bleeding: feel faint; vomit blood; have bloody or black stools; have stomach pain that does not get better.; you have symptoms of heart problems or stroke: chest pain; trouble breathing; weakness in one part or side of body; slurred speech; leg swelling.; pain gets worse or lasts more than 10 days; fever gets worse or lasts more than 3 days; redness or swelling is present in the painful area; any new symptoms appear If pregnant or breast-feeding, ask a health professional before use.
+Symptoms may include: hives; facial swelling; asthma (wheezing); shock; skin reddening; rash; blisters; If an allergic reaction occurs, stop use and seek medical help right away.
+Stop use and ask a doctor if: you experience any of the following signs of stomach bleeding: feel faint; vomit blood; have bloody or black stools; have stomach pain that does not get better.; you have symptoms of heart problems or stroke: chest pain; trouble breathing; weakness in one part or side of body; slurred speech; leg swelling.; pain gets worse or lasts more than 10 days; fever gets worse or lasts more than 3 days; redness or swelling is present in the painful area; any new symptoms appear.
+If pregnant or breast-feeding, ask a health professional before use.
 It is especially important not to use ibuprofen 20 weeks or later in pregnancy unless definitely directed to do so by a doctor because it may cause problems in the unborn child or complications during delivery.
 Keep out of reach of children.
 In case of overdose, get medical help or contact a Poison Control Center right away.
 Do not use if seal under bottle cap imprinted with sealed for your protection is broken or missing.

 Manufacturer